-While CCCC students transfer to nearly all public and private colleges and universities in North Carolina and beyond, the following schools provide special programs and benefits to CCCC students
+While CCCC students transfer to nearly all public and private colleges and universities in North Carolina and beyond, CCCC has entered into special agreements with specific colleges and universities to provide additional support, resources, and opportunities for transferring students.
+Please contact your faculty advisor for an updated list of these enhanced transfer partnerships.